 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

-MCL injuries can happen in active and athletic kids, when excessive pressure is put on the knee joint, resulting in a torn ligament.
+Medial collateral ligament (MCL) injuries can happen when a lot of pressure is put on the knee, causing a torn ligament.

 Muscle cramps are pains that happen when muscles suddenly tighten for a few seconds or minutes.
 They’re common and usually aren’t serious.